Gumby: 1990–2021: feature film and reruns

 Starting in 1992, TV channels such as Nickelodeon and Cartoon Network aired reruns of Gumby episodes.
 In 1995, Clokey's production company produced an independently released theatrical film, Gumby: The Movie, as the character's first feature-length adventure, with John R. Dilworth, creator of Courage the Cowardly Dog, as animation consultant.
 In the film, the villainous Blockheads replace Gumby and his band with robots and kidnap their dog, Lowbelly.
 It contains homages to science-fiction films such as Star Wars, The Terminator and 2001: A Space Odyssey.
 In 1998, the Gumby episode "Robot Rumpus" was featured on Mystery Science Theater 3000.

 On March 16, 2007, YouTube announced that all Gumby episodes would appear in their full-length form on its site, digitally remastered and with their original soundtracks.
 This deal also extended to other video sites, including AOL.
 In March 2007, KQED-TV broadcast an hour-long documentary titled Gumby Dharma in its Truly CA series.
 It details Clokey's life and work, and has new animation of Gumby and Pokey.
 For these sequences, animator Stephen A. Buckley voiced Gumby and Clokey voiced Pokey.

 In 2012, MeTV began airing Gumby in its weekend morning animation block until the end of the year.

 In 2014, the VOD service Kabillion broadcast Gumby.

 In 2017, a comic series was published that seemingly takes place after the movie.
 The series was canceled after three issues.

 2022–present: Fox ownership

 In February 2022, Fox Entertainment, the TV production division of the Murdoch family's Fox Corporation, announced it had acquired the Gumby intellectual property from the estate of Art's son, Joseph Clokey, encompassing all rights including "film, TV and streaming, consumer products, licensing, publishing, and all other categories", with plans to launch new series across linear and digital platforms, while adding to the classic Gumby material available on its free streaming platform Tubi.
 Before Fox took ownership of the series, Gumby made a cameo in the 17th season of The Simpsons in the episode "The Girl Who Slept Too Little".

 In June 2024, two Gumby series were announced to be in the works: a 2D children's animated series titled Gumby Kids and an adult animated series.
 Both series were to be produced by Bento Box Entertainment.

+On April 18, 2026, Gumby, voiced by Jim MacKenzie, paid tribute to Eddie Murphy during his honor of the AFI Life Achievement Award.